pcubillos/CubillosEtal2018_HATP11b/README.md

 ```
 Then, follow the commands in '**compendium.sh**'.
 This Shell script contains all necessary instructions to reproduce the analysis and figures of this manuscript.

-The Bayesian Atmospheric Radiative Transfer (BART) code is located at https://github.com/exosports/BART